serialport/website/docs/guide-installation.md

 Node-gyp's documentation doesn't mention it, but it sometimes helps to create a C++ project in [Visual Studio](https://www.visualstudio.com/) so that it will install any necessary components not already installed during the past two hours of setup.
 This will solve some instances of `Failed to locate: "CL.exe"`.

-An old issue that you may still run into.
-When working with multiple Serial Ports you can set the `UV_THREADPOOL_SIZE` environment variable to be set to 1 + the number of ports you wish to open at a time.
-(Defaults to `4` which supports 3 open ports).
+An old issue that you may still run into: when working with multiple Serial Ports you can set the `UV_THREADPOOL_SIZE` environment variable to be set to 1 + the number of ports you wish to open at a time.
+Defaults to `4` which supports 3 open ports.